openupthecloud/system/README.md

 We look forward to sharing your **“I got the job!”** post!

+### Got a cloud career question?

+The content in this repository comes from community questions.
+If you have a question about cloud, or cloud careers that is not yet answered, please [raise an issue](https://github.com/openupthecloud/system/issues/new).

-### Contribution
+### Want to contribute?

-You can contribute to this, or any repo in the `openupthecloud` organisation, simply fork, open a PR, or raise an issue.
+To contribute, simply fork, open a PR, or raise an issue.

 ### FAQs